How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 - □ Your IT budget is tied to a strategic plan, not just “keep the lights on”

-If you checked fewer than 7 of those boxes, you’ve got gaps.
-That’s normal — most businesses do.
-The point is to know where they are so you can prioritize.
+How many did you check?
+If fewer than 7, you’ve got gaps.
+That’s normal – most businesses do.
+The point is to know where they’re so you can prioritize.

-Fusion Computing helps businesses plan and optimize their IT budgets across Toronto and the GTA, Hamilton, and Metro Vancouver.
+Fusion Computing helps businesses plan and optimize their IT budgets across IT support in Toronto, managed IT for the GTA, Hamilton, and Metro Vancouver.

 Related resources